 Materials for the box can be made from purchased, re-purposed, or recycled wood, metal, large stones, bricks, cement blocks, plastic panels, etc. Pretty much any material that can form a box and hold soil.

-- A “container” can also be created from rolled up burlap coffee bags.
+- For example, a “container” can be created from rolled-up burlap (or recycled coffee bags).
 Simply spread growing mix to a depth of 12-inches on any area of ground, then roll up the burlap bags and place around the edges to contain the soil.
-For an urban example, drive by the kitchen garden on First Hill in Seattle at the southeast corner of Madison St. and Terry Ave. (from the freeway, head east on Madison–the garden is just on your right after Terry Ave.).
-The garden is a ministry of St. James Cathedral–the food grown is used in their community kitchen to provide fresh produce for the 150 hot meals a day prepared for those in need.
+For an urban example, drive by the kitchen garden in Seattle on First Hill at the southeast corner of Madison St. and Terry Ave.
+(From the freeway, head east on Madison–the garden is just on your right after Terry Ave.).
+The garden is a ministry of St. James Cathedral.
+The food grown in this garden is used in their community kitchen to provide fresh produce for the 150 hot meals prepared each day for those in need.

 Square Foot Gardening is a special raised bed method that uses a 4’ X 4’ box, a special soil mix, and a grid planting system.
 This method tends to produce high yields in very little space.
 The soil mix can easily be made at home.
 The planting grid can be any material, such as wood or vinyl strips, twine, or PVC pipe.

-Note: a 4′ X 4′ box filled with potting soil and 12 varieties of vegetables (seeds or starts) will cost in the range of $120-$150.
+Note: any 4′ X 4′ area filled with potting soil and 12 varieties of vegetables (seeds or starts) will cost in the range of $120-$150.